amygdala/tensorflow-workshop/INSTALL.md

 ### Running the Docker container on a VM

 It is easy to set up a Google Compute Engine (GCE) VM in which to run the Docker container.

+First, make sure that your project has the GCE API enabled.
+An easy way to do this is to go to the [Cloud Console](https://console.cloud.google.com/), and visit the Compute Engine panel.
+It should display a button to enable the API.

 - Connect to your project's [Cloud Shell](https://cloud.google.com/shell/).
 - From the Cloud Shell, create a container-optimized image as described [here](https://cloud.google.com/container-optimized-os/docs/how-to/create-configure-instance).